 What is it like to work as a barrister?

 Most barristers are self-employed (although there are some that work in-house or for the government) and, once pupillage is complete, the onus is on each individual to make their practice a success.
 Criminal lawyers may need to travel around the country to different courts and work irregular hours, while commercial lawyers may have a steadier routine working from chambers in London but get busier when deals or client demands rise.
 Workloads are universally quite high, but so are the rewards.
 The bonus of being self-employed is that, though you may be busy much of the year, you can dictate the times that you have off to recover.

 Other degrees welcome or not?

 Any degree subject is valid to train as a barrister, but you will require a conversion course (graduate diploma in law, known as GDL) if you have not studied law.
 Fees for a conversion course range from £3,500–£10,000 (based on 2017 figures).
 For more information on the qualifications needed for the profession, as well as how you can become a barrister without a law degree, check out our article on Study and training for legal careers.
 You will also need to pass the professional qualification: the BPTC.
-The professional qualifications is by no means cheap, with schools charging between £13,000–£19,000, so the decision is not one to be taken lightly.
+The professional qualification is by no means cheap, with schools charging between £15,000–£20,000 for the course, so the decision is not one to be taken lightly.
 Around half of working barristers have a law degree and around half do not.
 Some chambers may find expertise and interests from a different degree background beneficial to their particular niche of law.
 Choosing your BPTC is an important decision, and one that will affect you financially more than professionally.
 Why not read what some graduates had to say about their BPTC choices.